supertree-toolkit/stk/doc/tutorial.rst

 Will create a new Phyml with all non-independent *subset* data removed, using the above rules.
 Trees that are identical will not be removed.
 You have to decide which one should be removed or combine them using a mini-supertree.
-The same can be acheived in the GUI using the :menuselection:`STK Functions --> Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :file:`Anomura_ind.phyml` as the filename.
+The same can be achieved in the GUI using the :menuselection:`STK Functions --> Data Independence Check` and clicking :menuselection:`Remove subsets and save`, giving :file:`Anomura_ind.phyml` as the filename.